 When you add a new status or edit an existing status, you will be able to choose the status category that best matches.
 You can have multiple custom statuses that have the same status category.
 If the status does not match one of the category options – leave it blank.

 There are some considerations when choosing status categories for ideas:

 - When a user adds a new idea, the idea defaults to the first status (in order from top to bottom — you can drag statuses to reorder) that has not been assigned to a status category.

 - Promoting an idea to a feature will automatically change the idea status to the first custom status in the status category In progress.

 - Only statuses that are in a status category will be published to or trigger email notifications from public and private ideas portals.

 - Shipping a feature triggers the idea status to change to the first status in the status category Shipped.

-- When a release is shipped, all features which are not Done, Shipped, or Will not do will be moved to another release.
+- When a release is shipped, all features with statuses not in the categories Done, Shipped, or Will not do will be moved to another release.

-The name of the transition will be used on a button for moving between states, so it should be a verb phrase such as "Start designing" or acknowledge the completion of a step in your flow "Requirements completed."
+The name of the transition appears on the button for moving between states, so choose an action phrase, such as "Start designing."
+It is also helpful to acknowledge the completion of a step in your flow, such as "Requirements completed."